Understanding AI Behavior and Realistic Use Cases

 • Sets tone expectations

-Each AI generation is independent of the last.
+Each AI generation in Akeneo PIM is independent of the last.

-This means that if you ask the same configuration to run twice, the content may vary slightly - even with identical data.
+This means that if you run the same AI Configuration twice, the content may vary slightly — even with identical data.

-This variability isn’t a bug.
-It’s a characteristic of natural language generation: multiple valid outputs can exist for the same task.
+This variability is not a bug.
+It is a characteristic of natural language generation: multiple valid outputs can exist for the same task.

-Leverage the Optimizer Analyze and rewrite your prompt until scores reach a consistent high level.
+Use the Prompt Optimizer Analyze and rewrite your prompt until scores reach a consistent high level.

 Iterate with Preview Adjust your prompt wording gradually and compare results.